FernandoMeri/TryHackMe-CyberSecurity101/README.md

 II.
 The Role of Responder    Responder is a passive man-in-the-middle that listens for specific requests (such as NetBIOS/LLMNR).
 Explain: Responder impersonates a server so that the victim sends the hash to it.
 Demonstrates knowledge of network and attack tools.

 III.
 The Defense How to mitigate this attack: 1.
 Disable LLMNR/NetBIOS.
 2. Enforce SMB signing.
 3. Use Kerberos authentication instead of NTLM.
 High Value: Demonstrates that you know how to secure, not just attack.

+## Module Completed: Blue

+**Completion Date:** [2025/10/01]

+Title: Exploit MS17-010 (EternalBlue) and Credential Cracking: Analysis of a Critical Attack
+I. Project Objective
+This project documents the complete process of exploiting the MS17-010 (EternalBlue) flaw in a vulnerable Windows system, covering everything from reconnaissance and the initial attack to advanced post-exploitation (privilege escalation and credential theft).

+II.
+Attack Phases (Workflow)
+Phase    Tools Used    Key Commands
+Reconnaissance    Nmap    The vulnerability to the SMB protocol was confirmed by a scan (nmap -sV) that showed port 445/TCP open on an unpatched Windows system.
+Exploitation    Metasploit    The exploit/windows/smb/ms17_010_eternalblue module was used to obtain remote code execution (RCE).
+Conversion    Post-Module    The initial unstable shell was converted to a more robust Meterpreter shell using the post/multi/manage/shell_to_meterpreter post-module.
+Escalation and Persistence    Meterpreter    Getsystem was executed to reach the NT AUTHORITY\SYSTEM privilege level, and the migrate [PID] command was used to move the session to a stable process.
+Credential Theft    Meterpreter    Hashdump was executed to extract the hashes of local user passwords.

+Export to Spreadsheets
+III.
+Cracking and Final Credentials
+Non-default user found: [Username response]

+Hash obtained: [Copied hash]

+Cracked password: [Decrypted password response]

+IV.
+Mitigation and Defense (The Value of the Blue Team) The fundamental value of this exploit is understanding how to prevent it.
+The following defensive measures completely close this vulnerability:

+Patching: Immediately install Microsoft's MS17-010 security patch.

+Disable SMBv1: Configure systems to only use more secure versions of the SMB protocol (v2 and v3).

+Network Segmentation: Restrict access to port 445/TCP from untrusted zones, ensuring that only authorized internal systems can communicate via SMB.